CrunchyData/pgmonitor/hugo/content/grafana/_index.md

 ### Included Dashboards {#dashboards}

 pgMonitor comes with several dashboards ready to be used with automatic provisioning.
 They provide examples of using the metrics from the postgres_exporter and node_exporter.
-Since provisioned dashboards cannot be edited directly in the web interface, if any custom changes are desired, it is recommmended to make a copy of them and make your changes there.
+Since provisioned dashboards cannot be edited directly in the web interface, if any custom changes are desired, it is recommended to make a copy of them and make your changes there.

 | Dashboard Name        | Filename              | Description                                       |
 |-----------------------|-----------------------|---------------------------------------------------|